threefoldtech/info_grid/labs/docs/documentation/farmers/advanced_networking_toc/web_gateway/web_gateway_digital_ocean.md

 ## Next Steps

-Once your ZeroOS gateway is running:
+Once your Zero OS gateway is running:

 1. **Configure gateway domains** and certificates as needed
 2. **Advertise your gateway** to the ThreeFold community